 - Event or retreat fees

 If all of these costs are making you sweat, don’t worry.
-A consultant is an investment in your organization, and there are several ways that you can stretch your budget to afford one.
+A nonprofit consulting firm is an investment in your organization, and there are several ways that you can stretch your budget to afford one.

 You may also want to consider whether you have key donors who would be interested in supporting the project in question.
 This strategy is especially applicable if you’re considering a new case for support, a strategic plan or board retreat, as these are aspects of your organization in which high profile donors have a vested interest.

-The key is to prioritize, to plan ahead, to anticipate costs and to frame consultant fees such that your board and high level donors understand the importance of these expenses.
+The key is to prioritize, to plan ahead, to anticipate costs and to frame nonprofit consulting fees such that your board and high level donors understand the importance of these expenses.

 Looking for a fundraising consultant?
 Check out the consulting services in the following locations: